 Multi-site and multi-certification oversight

-The platform provided clear oversight across multiple data center locations and certifications, allowing management to monitor compliance status, gaps, and ownership at both site and organizational level.
+InControl Hub provides management with clear visibility across all data center locations and certifications, with real-time insight into compliance status, gaps, and control ownership at both site and organizational level.

 Vendor and supply chain compliance

-Supplier requirements and third-party controls were incorporated into the same framework, enabling structured supply chain compliance management and improved visibility into vendor risks.
+Supplier requirements and third-party controls were incorporated into the same framework, giving Switch structured oversight of its supply chain and consistent visibility into vendor compliance status.

 Self-assessments and questionnaires

-Self-assessments and internal questionnaires were distributed throughout the organization via InControl Hub.
-This increased awareness of the control framework, clarified responsibilities, and strengthened ownership of controls among control owners and operational teams.
+Self-assessments were distributed across the organization via InControl Hub, increasing awareness of the control framework and clarifying accountability among control owners and operational teams.

 AI-assisted assessments

-Although compliance inherently remains an effort, the built-in AI capabilities reduced the burden of assessments by suggesting responses based on existing documentation and previously approved evidence.
-This accelerated assessments while maintaining accountability and human validation.
+The built-in AI capabilities reduced the burden of completing assessments by suggesting responses based on existing documentation and previously approved evidence, accelerating the process while keeping human validation in place.

 This case illustrates that compliance complexity is often driven not by a lack of controls, but by a lack of structure and visibility.
 By consolidating regulatory, framework-based, and customer-specific requirements into a single control environment, the organization regained control over its compliance landscape without introducing unnecessary overhead.